VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144 - Sub.md

 ### 1. Introduction
-Achieving the properties of accountability, fairness and transparency is essential to acceptable Automated Decision Making (ADM).
+Achieving the properties of accountability, fairness and transparency is essential to acceptable Automated Decision Making (ADM), particularly for critical life-changing ADM such as the COMPAS recidivism software.
+We argue that